 So, besides the team, he made me run intramural sports, organize sporting events, because he knew that I was good at bringing people together for a purpose.
 I was pretty heavily involved in and around sports.

 So, that was a trigger that made me realize that this is the strong suit that I have, that I can start things and help people.
 I wanted to be that support for other people.
 So this is why I work in the community that I grew up in.
 I saw young people struggling and there is no help, there is no support!
-All they do is turn to drugs, turn to gang violence and hang out with negative friends.
 It was just natural for me to understand what people needed help, why people needed help and where I could be of use.

 I think one of the big life lessons, that I got from this life experience is that rather than being bogged down on small things such as money, such as relationships, such as things that you don’t have that other people have, I think that we just need to sometimes feel blessed that we are alive, that we are on this earth to go through another day.
 It’s realizing that simple fact that if I was back home right now in Afghanistan, I wouldn’t know that I would be alive tomorrow.
 So for me, that’s what motivates me to get up tomorrow and do it all again.
 Besides, the rest, will all come — the money will come, the relationships will come, the prosperity will come.
 You have to treat yourself right and understand who you are rather than comparing yourself with other people, because everyone goes through a different struggle.
 And so understanding your uniqueness and your specialty is what’s important.

 It’s huge that a kid, a kid from Afghanistan with one mother who had no father figure in his life, was able to make it.
 Sometimes a story like this gives the other person some sort of energy, some sort of power that you know what?
 I can do it too!

 Yeah, and finally, just stay true to yourself, stay true to yourself, I think.